 - The Embassy contacts you following confirmation of your documentation.

-- You take your passport in and the visa is applied to a page.
+- You take your passport in and the visa is glued to a page.
 Note that your passport must have no less than 6 months left, on entry to Thailand.

-Having volunteered with the same organisation in 2014, we decided to return to the Foundation for Education and Development (FED) again.
-We knew this organisation is working hard to advocate for Burmese migrants in Thailand and especially: “FED provides a safe and equitable environment for underprivileged workers, whilst promoting education and development opportunities for children and adults.”
+Having volunteered with the same organisation in 2014, decided to return to the Foundation for Education and Development (FED) again.
+We know that this organisation is working hard to advocate for Burmese migrants in Thailand and especially: “FED provides a safe and equitable environment for underprivileged workers, whilst promoting education and development opportunities for children and adults.”

 Leaving the UK

-Finally, the day arrived and a 5 am start was in order as the National Express bus leaves Street for Heathrow at 6:50 am on a Sunday morning (£17 one-way).
-Only one bus per day from Street.
+Finally, today we leave with a 5 am start as the National Express bus leaves Street for Heathrow at 6:50 am, on a Sunday morning (£17 one-way) – only one bus per day.

-As the bus takes about 4 hours (3 hours Express) and the flight isn’t until 8pm, it’s a long 9-hour wait.
-Leaving the UK at zero degrees with a weather forecast of miserable and a very cold snap ahead, I can’t wait to arrive in Thailand!
+As the bus takes about 4 hours (3 hours Express) and the flight isn’t until 8pm, it is going to be a long 9-hour wait.
+Leaving the UK at zero degrees with a weather forecast of miserable and a very cold snap ahead, I can’t wait to land in Thailand’s warmth.

 The Etihad Experience

-Etihad’s check-in was a breeze and the plane is on time so impressed so far; unlike my Cathay experience last year flying to Australia.
+Etihad’s check-in is a breeze and the plane is on time – impressed so far, unlike my Cathay experience last year flying to Australia.

-Boarded the plane and settled into the seat for the 7-hour flight to Dubai.
+Boarding the plane, settled in for the 7-hour flight to Dubai.
 Food on the plane is pretty good, you won’t go hungry.
-Staff are excellent and I can see why Etihad won Airline of the Year in 2015 – well-deserved!
-Great selection of onboard latest movies.
-My only gripe is that the seats are a tad small.
-Not quite as small as Cathay, but not much bigger.
+Staff are excellent and I can see why Etihad won Airline of the Year in 2015 – well-deserved.
+A great selection of onboard latest movies but my only gripe is that the seats are a tad small.
+Not quite as small as Cathay, but only slightly bigger.

 Arriving in Phuket

-Arrived in Phuket ahead of schedule but the Immigration process took over an hour; officers were working at a snail’s pace or too many planes landed at once.
-So slow was the queue that all luggage was off the carousel and placed on the floor by the time we were out!
+Arriving in Phuket ahead of schedule, immigration took over an hour as officers work at a snail’s pace, or too many planes landed at once.
+So slow was the queue that all luggage was off the carousel and placed on the floor, by the time we finished.

 Remembering the Humidity

-Walked out of the airport and straight into a sultry thick wall of humidity.
+Walking out of the airport and straight into a thick wall of sultry humidity – this is Thailand.

-Just missed the small 7:30 pm airport shuttle bus as it was too full, so had a wait of an hour for the next one.
-For the cost of 100B (Baht), this is the cheapest way to get from the airport to the Phuket Town bus station.
+Just missing the small 7:30 pm airport shuttle bus as it’s too full, have a wait of an hour for the next one.
+For the cost of 100B, this is the cheapest way to get from the airport to the Phuket Town bus station.
 A Taxi charges a minimum of 1,200B.

-As we knew the location of the favourite hotel The Tint in Phuket Town (about 1.5kms from the bus station), had the bus driver stop along the way; didn’t fancy walking the distance from the station to the hotel with full packs on our backs.
+As we know the location of the favourite hotel The Tint in Phuket Town (about 1.5kms from the bus station), the bus driver stop along the way for us, as didn’t fancy walking the distance from the station back to the hotel, with full backpacks.

-Finally arrived after 10:00 pm to the friendly hotel staff and found our room – just as good as the stay 14 months’ ago.
-A couple of the ladies even remembered us – impressive!
+Finally arriving after 10:00 pm to the friendly hotel staff and finding our room, it’s just as good as the stay 14 months’ ago.
+A couple of the ladies even remembered us – impressive.
 I highly recommend this hotel.

 From Phuket Town to Khao Lak

-After good-byes at the hotel, walked our packs in sweltering humidity the 1.5kms to the bus station, for the 2-hour local bus (90B) trip to Khao Lak.
-A painless exercise and guess this is because of familiarity with this whole area.
+After good-byes at The Tint, we walk our packs the 1.5 kilometres in sweltering humidity to the bus station, for the 2-hour local bus (90B) ride to Khao Lak.

-Finally arrived at the next temporary accommodation: To Zleep Hotel.
-Lovely staff but rooms are on the small side for Thailand.
-Still, an ensuite is provided, a small fridge, and bottled water.
+Finally arriving at the next temporary accommodation: To Zleep Hotel, the staff are lovely staff, but rooms are on little small for Thailand.
+A private bathroom, small fridge, and bottled water are included.
 Pillows are hard.
 Not much space for big packs and think this is a Flashpacker’s dig.

-Found out on the second night that a buffet breakfast was included in the room price.
-Breakfast the next morning was good and plentiful.
+Found out on the second night that a buffet breakfast is included in the room price.
+Breakfast is good and plentiful.

-Hired a bike today (225B/day) as it’s cheaper than using the Songthaews in Khao Lak.
-Because of the Cartel, tourists are ripped off handsomely.
-For the 3-month hire, I bartered the price down to 120B/day – bargain!
+Hiring a bike (225B/day) is cheaper than using the Songthaews in Khao Lak, because of the Cartel, which rips tourists off handsomely.
+For the 3-month hire, I barter the price down to 120B/day – everyone is happy.
 This office has about 50 bikes for hire.
 Although only a 110cc, it’s big enough for travel to/from work in Khuk Khak.

-Quite spacious and serviced daily; with a large bathroom, fridge, air-conditioning, and parking, it suits perfectly.
-I even requested an electric jug for making coffee/tea, which was delivered the day after moving in.
+Quite spacious and serviced daily, with a large bathroom, fridge, air-conditioning, and parking, it’s perfect.
+I requested an electric jug for making coffee/tea, which was delivered the day after moving in.
 Thereafter, we also received an extra bottle of water, tea, coffee, whitener, and sugar.

-Used the bike to do several trips shifting our heavy packs here from the To Zleep Hotel and settled in for the 3 months.
+Using the bike to do several slow trips to move our heavy packs from To Zleep, it’s good to settle in for 3 months.

-There’s a little restaurant with a couple of washing machines (20B per load) only a stone’s throw from the apartment and closer to the one used on our last stay.
-So, don’t even have to depend on the ladies charging 60B/kg for washing.
+There’s a little restaurant with a couple of washing machines (20B per load) only a stone’s throw from the apartment – don’t even have to depend on the ladies charging 60B/kg for washing.